Warrior of the Soul

 ‘There’s no way that the neodarwinian theory of evolution can be wrong,’ declared Khamseen.
 ‘I’ve had plenty of time to study all this and it makes a lot of sense.
 Basically, the first living organisms arose by chance in the primeval oceans and have gradually evolved towards greater complexity and diversity through random genetic mutations, with the least well-adapted variations being weeded out by natural selection, or the survival of the fittest.’

 ‘You’re welcome to that belief,’ said Keshava.
 ‘But don’t forget that the origin of new types of organisms through natural selection has never been observed in action, and that 99.9 per cent of genetic mutations are harmful or even lethal.
+And anyway, the genetic code merely contains instructions for making proteins; it doesn’t explain the shape of an organism.
 The probability of a cell developing by chance alone is staggeringly remote, and this is even more true of intricate organs such as the human eye or brain.
 Or what about the mammalian reproductive system, all the complicated features of which would have to emerge simultaneously in perfect working order!
 Or the ability of a caterpillar to metamorphose into a butterfly.’

 ‘You clearly fail to understand that given enough time even the most improbable things become possible,’ said Khamseen.
 ‘And remember the earth is billions of years old.
 It’s true that we can’t prove that no additional factors are involved, but I see no reason to think they are.’